gomesluiz/Coursera_Capstone/README.md

 **2. Localisation of crossing intersections**
 The Geocoder Service (https://geocoder.api.here.com) was used to find latitude and longitude of crossing intersections.
 These geographical coordinates will be used to search FourSquare API location data.

-The Python code used to
+**The Python code used to retrieve geographical coordinates for crossing intersections**

 ```python
 def get_cross_intersec_localization(pets):